gedon76/gedon76.github.io.old/README.md

 #### I'm
 - working on fnf mods
 - learning school
-- fun fact: i use arch btw
+- and fun fact: i use arch btw

 <!--